tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/配置指南/域名配置/HTTPS 配置/QUIC_intl_en.md

 ## Billing

-QUIC is a value-added service, which is billed based on the number of QUIC requests and supports pay-as-you-go.
+QUIC support is a value-added service, which is billed based on the number of QUIC requests and supports pay-as-you-go.
 For details, see [Billing Overview](https://intl.cloud.tencent.com/zh/document/product/228/2949).